-In each of the previous three fiscal years (FY1999-2001), Congress has authorized USDA to make ad-hoc "market loss" payments to dairy farmers to help mitigate the effects of volatile farm milk prices.
+In three separate supplementals enacted for FY1999-FY2001, Congress authorized USDA to make ad-hoc "market loss" payments to dairy farmers to help mitigate the effects of volatile farm milk prices.
 Separately, the six New England states had temporary authority for a regional dairy compact from 1997 until its expiration on September 30, 2001.
 The enacted 2002 farm bill authorized a new counter-cyclical direct payment program for all dairy farmers, which is modeled after the compact and the market loss payments.
 Under the new program, all dairy farmers potentially can receive a direct government payment when the farm price of milk used for fluid consumption in Boston falls below \$16.94 per cwt. in any month.
-Independent estimates show that the total cost of this program could reach \$4.5 to \$5 billion over its 3 1⁄2 year life, much higher than the original CBO estimate of \$1 billion.
+Independent estimates show that the total cost of this program could exceed \$4 billion over its 31⁄2 year life, much higher than the original estimate of \$1 billion.
 The payment program has been controversial because of its cost, and concerns that an included payment cap benefits small farmers at the expense of large farmers.
 Enrollment in the program began on August 15, 2002, and will continue until the program expires on September 30, 2005.

-USDA is in the process of making direct payments, (\$937 million authorized), under a new Livestock Compensation Program, designed to compensate livestock producers and dairy farmers for severe feed and pasture losses caused by a natural disaster in 2001 or 2002.
+USDA is in the process of making approximately \$1 billion in direct payments under a new Livestock Compensation Program, designed to compensate livestock producers for severe feed and pasture losses caused by a natural disaster in 2001 or 2002.
 Dairy farmers in disaster-declared regions receive a payment of \$31.50 per adult dairy cow.
-Additional livestock disaster assistance was included in the Senate-passed FY2003 omnibus appropriations measure (H.J.Res.
-2), which is currently in conference.
+Additional livestock disaster assistance of \$250 million was included in the enacted FY2003 omnibus appropriations resolution (P.L.
+108-7.)

 Many dairy farmer groups support a prohibition on the use of milk protein concentrates (MPC) in the production of cheese.
-Farm groups are concerned that imports of MPC are displacing domestic milk used for cheesemaking and thus depressing farm milk prices.
-In the 108th Congress, S. 154 would impose tariff rate quotas on certain MPCs, and S. 40 would prohibit the use of dry MPC in domestic cheese production.
+Farm groups also are concerned that imports of MPC are displacing domestic milk used for cheesemaking and thus depressing farm milk prices.
+S. 154, S. 560 and H.R.
+1160 would impose tariff rate quotas on certain MPCs, and S. 40 would prohibit the use of dry MPC in domestic cheese production.
 Dairy processor groups generally are opposed to these bills.
 Similar measures were offered in the 107th Congress, with no action taken.